Goreli/DKMCPPM/20191112/perm_gen/readme.md

 2. Gnu, Debug

-Navigate to the source directory, create build system artefacts for the Gnu compiler to create Debug type binaries, then build the binaries.
+Navigate to the source directory and create build system artefacts that will use the Gnu compiler to create Debug type binaries, then build the binaries.
 ```
 /..../dkmcppm/20191112/perm_gen$ ../../util/cmake-build.sh Gnu Debug
 /..../dkmcppm/20191112/perm_gen$ cd GnuDebug
 /..../dkmcppm/20191112/perm_gen/GnuDebug$ make
 ```

 Here is a summary of Linux Makefile targets supported: